 People who have experienced disability discrimination may find it difficult to take legal action because of a shortage of funding or assistance.

-In January 2017, the Equality and Human Rights Commission set out to improve the situation by launching the Legal Support Project.
+In 2017, we set out to improve the situation by launching the legal support project.

-The pilot scheme provided funding and legal assistance to help individuals who have experienced disability discrimination to pursue their claims and access justice.
+The pilot scheme provided funding and legal assistance for individuals who had experienced disability discrimination.

 In total, we provided £189,000 for legal assistance across 94 cases.

-Thanks to the Commission’s funding, Tara Porter will be able to pursue a case against Network Rail on behalf of her son Owen, who is unable to use his local station because it doesn’t have step-free access.
-Without the funding, Tara wouldn’t have been able to access advice from a barrister.
+Thanks to the Commission’s funding, Tara Porter was able to pursue a case against Network Rail on behalf of her son Owen, who was unable to use his local station because it did not have step-free access.
+Without the funding, Tara would not have been able to access advice from a barrister.

 Last updated: 06 Sep 2017